Cocaine addiction: get help

 Does treatment for cocaine addiction work?

-Most people who undergo treatment for cocaine dependency have good results.
+Most people who have treatment for cocaine addiction have good results.